 What are the key principles of continuous improvement?

-Continuous improvement in manufacturing rests on five fundamental principles: incremental enhancement through small, consistent changes; employee empowerment and involvement at all levels; data-driven decision making based on measurable outcomes; systematic waste elimination across all processes; and standardization of best practices to sustain gains.
+Continuous improvement in manufacturing rests on five fundamental principles: incremental enhancement through small, consistent changes; employee empowerment and involvement at all levels; data-driven decision making based on measurable outcomes; methodical waste elimination across all processes; and standardization of best practices to sustain gains.
 These principles work together to create a culture where every employee actively contributes to operational excellence through ongoing optimization efforts.

 What tools are available for real-time process monitoring?